yylonly/yylonly.github.io/index.md

 ## Currently

 I'm a PhD Candidate in Software Engineering at the University of Macau, Macau.
-Research interests include automated software engineering and machine learning application.
+Research interests include intelligent software engineering.

 ## Education